tisho/Switch.framerfx/README.md

 # Latest Release

+9/01/2020

+-   FIX: Fixed an issue that could cause border radius properties to not be parsed correctly.

 7/17/2020

 -   FIX: Fixed an issue that could prevent Auto-Animate from working on some versions of Framer Web.